Himanshu-Parangat/synopsis-whiteboard/README.md

 In educational settings, AI whiteboards can facilitate remote learning and enhance classroom collaboration.
-Teachers can deliver interactive lessons, annotate content in real-time, and provide personalized feedback to students.
+Teachers can deliver interactive lessons, annotate content in real time, and provide personalized feedback to students.

 ### 4.4 Business and Meetings: